 Across the Bay in Oakland, Lake Merritt is the East Bay’s classic running route.
 It’s centrally located just east of Downtown Oakland, and its (mostly) flat 3-mile paved path makes for a popular place to get in a 5k or 10k.
 Plus, every fourth Sunday you can lace up your racing flats and join the Lake Merritt Joggers and Striders for their monthly 5k or 10k race.

 Whether you’re looking for a short recovery run, a challenging trail run, or a long run, head to The Presidio for all of your running needs.
 You can do a short jaunt around the Ecology Trail and Lover’s Lane (but be prepared for a quarter-mile hill!) or go for a longer loop on the Bay Ridge Trail.

 You’ll feel like the king of the hill once you crest the infamous Lyon Street Steps.
 Your prize for making it up over 300 stairs?
 Breathtaking views of the Golden Gate Bridge, the Palace of Fine Arts, and even Alcatraz.
 A couple times up and down will have you ready for brunch in no time (and a water… definitely water).
 Just be sure you post a sweaty post-run selfie from the top!

 Want a trail run without leaving the city?
 Put “Lands End” into your Google Maps and lace up your running shoes.
 This three-mile out-and-back trail shows off some of the best views of the city.
 You’ll be challenged by stairs, hills, and the desire to stop to Snapchat-brag your entire run.
 Oh, and if you want a little bit of extra credit, you can run down the short trail to the Sutro Baths ruins, destroyed by a fire in 1966.

-If you’ve got an easy run on the calendar and are looking for somewhere that you can just zone out and run AND not worry about car traffic, Lake Merced should be on your radar.
+If you are looking for somewhere that you can just zone out and run AND not worry about car traffic, Lake Merced should be on your radar.
 Bordering the Sunset and Parkmerced, you can expect cooler temps (perfect for running!) thanks to its proximity to Ocean Beach.
 The paved footpath is 4.5 miles but can be doubled if you’re looking for a longer distance.